VS

 Both vehicles offer seating for 5 people.

-In curb weight, Vauxhall Corsa is significantly lighter – 1175 kg compared to 1828 kg.
+In terms of curb weight, Vauxhall Corsa is considerably lighter – 1,175 kg compared to 1,828 kg.
 The difference is around 653 kg.

-In terms of boot space, the CUPRA Born offers somewhat more room – 385 L compared to 309 L. That’s a difference of about 76 L.
+Looking at boot space, the CUPRA Born offers somewhat more boot space – 385 L compared to 309 L. That’s a difference of about 76 L.

-In maximum load capacity, the CUPRA Born performs a bit better – up to 1267 L, which is about 225 L more than the Vauxhall Corsa.
+For maximum load capacity, the CUPRA Born offers somewhat more capacity – up to 1,267 L, about 225 L more than the Vauxhall Corsa.

-When it comes to payload, CUPRA Born minimal takes the win – 452 kg compared to 445 kg.
+When it comes to payload, the CUPRA Born carries very slightly more – 452 kg compared to 445 kg.
 That’s a difference of about 7 kg.

 Who wins the race in the data check?

-The CUPRA Born holds a decisive overall lead in the objective data comparison.
+The CUPRA Born is far ahead overall in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.